 AMERICAN DIRT finds Lydia, a book store owner in Acapulco, crossing paths with Javier, a Mexican drug lord who happens into her store and purchases some of her favorite books.
 When her journalist husband writes a tell-all about the drug lord, Lydia and her son are forced to try and flee to the United States to escape Javier's wrath.
 Along the way, they meet many other immigrants who are fleeing problems of their own, and she begins to question not only why they're running, but exactly they're escaping to.

-THIS COPY (shown below) was signed by Jeanine Cummins on a page bound into the book by the publisher.
-It is a new, unread, unopened first edition.
+THIS COPY (shown below) was hand signed by Jeanine Cummins on a page bound into the book by the publisher.
+It is a new, unread, unopened first edition and comes with a certificate authenticating the signature.
 Published in January, 2020 by Flatiron Books, an imprint of Macmillan.

 JEANINE CUMMINS (pictured below from our Wall of Fame) is the author of four books: a memoir A Rip in Heaven, and the novels The Outside Boy, The Crooked Branch, and American Dirt.
 Thank you Jeanine Cummins for signing our books.